Summary of Benefits - 2014

 If your employment ends and you request a refund of your contributions, you will be subject to federal and state taxes plus a 10% penalty if under age 59 ½.
 You may avoid this penalty if you roll over your contributions to another qualified retirement account or an IRA.

 Your retirement account is considered a “vested” account when you have at least 10 years of credible service.
 Vesting means that you have a right to a retirement benefit at age 60.

-Regular faculty members and all exempt (monthly paid) employees may elect to participate in the Optional Retirement Plan (ORP) of the University System of Georgia in lieu of active membership in the TRS of Georgia.
+Regular faculty members and all exempt (monthly paid) employees may elect to participate in the Optional Retirement Plan (ORP) of the University System of Georgia in lieu of active membership in the TRS of Georgia plan.
 Selection of a retirement plan must be made within 60 days of date of hire for faculty members and eligible staff employees.
-All required retirement election forms must be submitted to the Human Resources Office within 60 days of hire date or the employee will automatically be enrolled in the Teachers Retirement System of Georgia plan, with contributions retroactive to date of hire.
-Enrollment is irrevocable during the tenure of employment in a covered position with the Board of Regents of the University System of Georgia.
-The approved ORP companies are Fidelity, TIAA-CREF and VALIC.
+All required retirement election forms must be submitted to the Human Resources Office within 60 days of hire date or the employee will automatically be enrolled in the Teachers Retirement System of Georgia plan.
+Contributions are retroactive to date of hire, and enrollment is irrevocable during the tenure of employment in a covered position with the Board of Regents of the University System of Georgia.

 Members contribute 6.00% of their gross salary to the ORP retirement plan.
-The university contribution matching rate is 9.24%.
+The university contribution matching rate is 9.24% of gross salary.

 Effective November 1, 2002, to be eligible for retirement from the University System of Georgia, an employee must meet one of the following four conditions at the time of his/her separation from employment, regardless of the retirement plan elected by the employee: